Erotic hypnosis: Relation to BDSM

 Hypnosis is an increasingly popular practice within a dominance and submission relationship to reinforce power exchange and as a form of kinky play.
 Some people report that being hypnotized produces a strong feeling of giving up control, for example the feeling that they must obey the hypnotist's commands.
 Several practitioners have compared the sensation of trance to subspace.
 Major BDSM events in North America now frequently contain classes and workshops dedicated to erotic hypnosis, such as events run by Black Rose and TES.
 In addition to a presence at these general BDSM events, since 2009 national-level erotic hypnosis conventions have been held in cities in North America and worldwide, as well as local meetups such as munches.

 As a fetish

-A subset of those interested in erotic hypnosis find hypnosis inherently erotic, therefore making it an example of a sexual fetish.
-They may be aroused by hypnotizing others, by the feeling of being hypnotized, or by seeing people being hypnotized.
+A subset of those interested in erotic hypnosis find hypnosis inherently erotic, making it an example of a sexual fetish.
+They may be aroused by hypnotizing others, by the feeling of being hypnotized, and/or by seeing people being hypnotized.